Site Rules

 7.3 Links and Metadata

-- Include timestamps or revision history for all notes
+- Include date created, date modified, title for all notes

 modified: {{date}}to track edits